wiseman-timelord/Ubuntu25-TweakInstall/README.md

 # Ubuntu 25 - Tweaks & Installer
 Status: Beta (Considered early release).
-- Note, Currently there is an issue with APT Center as a result of some of the tweaks, this will be investigated at some point, but is an issue for now, so either, use the `Software Manager` installed by TweakInstall or dont use the tweaks/software manager (guessing).
+- Note, Currently there is an issue with APT Center after using Ubuntu25-TweakInstall, this will be investigated at some point, but is an issue for now, so either, use the `Software Manager` installed by TweakInstall or dont use the tweaks/software manager (guessing), either way opting to use the `software manager` will additionally unlock universe etc, so you get more options.

 ### Description:
 This project includes install/tweaking for, ubuntu 25 and ubuntu 25 common packages.
 The Installer saves time, researching and finding the correct commands, to do basic stuff after install of `Ubuntu 25.04`, ensuring system updates and installations, are printed and errors handled.
 The tweaker script focuses on implementing features and other tweaks, including the addition of Windows-like common commands to go along side the relating common linux commands.
 The point is to take the hastle out of the bulk of the work, or if you are new to linux and are unsure.